microsoft/MSLab/Scenarios/S2D and Windows Admin Center/readme.md

 ![](/Scenarios/S2D%20and%20Windows%20Admin%20Center/Screenshots/AddSDDCManagement.png)

-As you can see, you can manage your HCI cluster on Windows Server 2016 now.
+As you can see, you can now manage your Windows Server 2016 HCI Cluster.

 ![](/Scenarios/S2D%20and%20Windows%20Admin%20Center/Screenshots/HCClusterManager2016.png)